A+

 What Factors can Influence the Cost of Living in Temple?

-Healthcare: Healthcare expenses and insurance premiums can vary significantly depending on the specific city or state.
-Factors such as accessibility to healthcare facilities, out-of-pocket expenses for doctor's visits, dental care expenses, prescription costs and specialized medical care fees can all influence the overall cost of living.
-In Temple, healthcare costs are 14.9% lower than the national average.
+Healthcare: Healthcare costs and insurance premiums can fluctuate greatly based on the city or state.
+Access to healthcare facilities, out-of-pocket expenses for doctor\’s visits, dentist costs, medication costs and specialized care costs can all impact the cost of living.
+In Temple, the healthcare costs are 1.6% lower than the national average.

 Where is the Data From?